gvwilson/sensibleadventures/cloudherd/reboot.md

 ------------------------------------------------------------

 01. Opening
-- introduce setting
+- goal: introduce setting and major characters
+  - setting
     - clouds and cloudherding
     - Stale is a village inside an old fortress
     - rebellion
     - forest only allows people on the roads in any numbers
   - introduce most major characters
     - Noxy
     - Rash and Sensy
     - Indy
     - Grappa Gas and Granna Fee
     - Aft
     - Dorbu
     - Kulbinder
     - Thokmay (only a little)
     - *not* Bonzon ("the colonel stayed with the wounded" but don't reveal he's wounded himself)
     - *not* Ulfmaerr ("Would a little magic be useful?"
 "Absolutely not!")
 - plot
   - Noxy and Sensy are picking spiderwebs
   - Sensy is mooning about boys, Noxy is impatient